-Interest rates, oil prices, earnings, GDP, wars, terrorist attacks, inflation, monetary policy, etc. -- NONE have a reliable effect on the stock market
+Interest rates, oil prices, earnings, GDP, wars, peace, terrorism, inflation, monetary policy, etc. -- NONE have a reliable effect on the stock market

 By Elliott Wave International

-You may remember that during the 2008-2009 financial crisis, many called into question traditional economic models.
+You may remember that after the 2008-2009 crash, many called into question traditional economic models.
+Why did they fail?

 By Robert Prechter (excerpted from the monthly Elliott Wave Theorist; published since 1979)